bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 `%` is all that is required to substitute throughout the current file.
-The `\s` helper will pre-populate the source field of the `:%substitute` command with either the word under the cursor or the current visual selection, one is then free to simply enter the target replacement text followed by `Enter` to perform the replacements.
+The `\s` helper will pre-populate the source field of the `:%substitute` command with either the word under the cursor or the current visual selection, one is then free to simply enter the replacement text followed by `Enter` to perform the substitutions.

 Note, if confirmation for each replacement is required than append `/c` to the end of the `:%substitute` command.

 Similar to the `\c` mapping above, the mnemonic behind `\s` is find-and-substitute, **s** for substitute.
-Please replace it with whatever key-sequence works best for you.
+Please replace that mapping with whatever key-sequence works best for you.

-:bulb: [Neovim](https://neovim.io) provides a setting, `inccommand`, to live preview the `:subtitute` command.
+:bulb: [Neovim](https://neovim.io) provides an option, `inccommand`, to live preview the `:subtitute` command.
 If you use Neovim then I recommend this setting.